Writing and editing

 • How many times do you proofread a piece of writing?

 • How careful is your writing and editing process?
-Do you do a quick scan or a careful review?
+Do you do a quick scan or a deep review?
 Do you pause to edit sentences as you’re writing them, or do you wait and finish a draft before editing it?

 Remember, editing is one of the keys to better writing, so be sure to incorporate it into your writing process.